salty-muffin/ghosts-of-data-past/README.md

 3. start the generate script with `python3 generate/generate.py --gptdir=generate/models/gpt2_model --stylegandir=generate/models --sounddir=generate/notification-sounds --prompt=[SCIENTIST:] I can't believe you. --roles=artist,scientist --colors=cyan,green --basetime=3.0 --lettertime=0.2 --imagetime=6.0 --readfactor=0.8 --randomfactor=0.9,1.1` (this is only an example configuration)
 4. start the server with `python3 serve/app.py`

+alternativly the run script does all of this automatically, but needs to have chromium installed.

 ## notes

 this repo includes a modified version of [@jsdevtools/rehype-toc](https://github.com/JS-DevTools/rehype-toc). i had to modify it to get the automatically generated table of contents working with mdsvex and put it in the root of this repo as a .tgz file.